Connect with us

 “Abortion will end in this nation when the church stands up and establishes justice,” he said.
 “It’s not dependent on a judge or nine judges.
 It’s dependent on Christians saying you cannot murder children in our neighborhood.”

-State Rep. Zakiya Summers, D-Jackson, who also spoke at the rally, said Mississippi has not done enough to families.
+State Rep. Zakiya Summers, D-Jackson, who also spoke at the rally, said Mississippi has not done enough to help families.

 “Let’s expand access to health care,” she said.
 “Let’s stop locking up our men and putting them behind cages…